Full 2014 Ford Fusion Hybrid Review

 The 2014 Ford Fusion Hybrid has a 2.0-liter four-cylinder engine joined to an electric motor that's fed by a lithium-ion battery pack.
 Combined, they produce 188 horsepower that's sent to the front wheels through a specialized continuously variable transmission (CVT).

-According to the EPA, the Fusion Hybrid achieves an estimated 47 mpg city/47 mpg highway and 47 mpg in combined driving.
-That's by far the best of any midsize hybrid sedan and just a few mpg lower than the vaunted Toyota Prius.
-During extensive Edmunds fuel economy testing, we largely verified these numbers.
+According to the EPA, the Fusion Hybrid achieves an estimated 42 mpg in combined driving (44 city/41 highway).
+During extensive Edmunds fuel economy testing, we easily topped those numbers.

 In Edmunds track testing, the Fusion Hybrid posted an 8.4-second time to 60 mph, placing it alongside the Kia Optima Hybrid and Toyota Camry Hybrid in acceleration.

 The 2014 Ford Fusion Hybrid comes standard with antilock disc brakes, traction and stability control, front seat side airbags, front knee airbags and side curtain airbags.
 The Ford Sync system includes an emergency crash notification feature that automatically dials 911 when paired with a compatible cell phone.
 Also standard is Ford's MyKey, which can be used to set certain parameters for teen drivers.

 Optional equipment includes parking sensors and a rearview camera, as well as a number of driver assist systems.
 These include blind-spot monitoring, rear cross-traffic alerts, driver drowsiness detection, lane-departure warning and lane assist (it automatically helps the driver keep the car in its lane) and collision warning with brake support.